 After a person’s death, their family and loved ones will start going through probate.
 Once probate is underway, a designated person (called the executor) will be appointed by a judge to settle the estate.
 This person will complete probate by settling the estate (and all debts) and notifying the beneficiaries named in the will.
 In order to keep the process running smoothly, there is a limited timeframe when a beneficiary can contest the validity of the will.
 A beneficiary (as well as any person not named in the will) typically has thirty to ninety days to bring legal action against the decedent’s will.

 Keep in mind, the vast majority of wills pass through probate without issue.
 Although, it can be a long process going through the court system.
-Because the testator (deceased) can no longer speak for themselves in a court of law, the courts rightly view the will like it’s their last voice.
+Because the decedent can no longer speak for themselves, the courts rightly view the will like it’s their last voice.
 Challenging a will is difficult because the courts try to follow the legally filed will with strict adherence.
 Further, because of the tight deadline for filing a will contest and the odds stacked against winning the legal challenge, most challenges are a fruitless and costly endeavor.

 Under what circumstances would it be appropriate or beneficial to contest a will?
 Legally, only a person or entity with “standing” can contest a will.
 Standing happens when the party who is contesting the will will be personally affected by the case’s outcome.
 For example, an heir or beneficiary that was named in any preceding will, or any person (usually a spouse or child) that was not named in the will, but because of state intestacy laws would be eligible for inheritance in the absence of a will.
 Typically, there are four common grounds for contesting a will.

 Common Grounds for Contesting a Will